 A deeper look into major palm oil groups operating in Indonesia

-The Lucida tool surfaces unprecedented insights on the financing of tropical commodity companies and their links to unsustainable land use and illegal forest activities to create new opportunities for ending deforestation.
+The Lucida tool aims to surface unprecedented insights on the financing of tropical commodity companies and their links to unsustainable land use and illegal forest activities to create new opportunities for ending deforestation.

-Lucida is a web-based network tool that empowers groups, campaigners, journalists and law enforcement with information about the different economic actors who are benefiting, directly or indirectly, from deforestation and other unsustainable land use practices.
-The Lucida network tool draws on an underlying database to create compelling insights and data visualizations that illuminate company and financier links to deforestation by highlighting relationships in company and shareholder structures to on-the-ground impacts.
+Lucida is a web-based network tool that aims to empower groups, campaigners, journalists and law enforcement with information about the different economic actors who are benefiting, directly or indirectly, from deforestation and other unsustainable land use practices.
+The Lucida network tool draws on an underlying database to create compelling insights and data visualizations that aim to illuminate company and financier links to deforestation by highlighting relationships in company and shareholder structures to on-the-ground impacts.

 A key feature of the Lucida initiative is the team’s reporting and analyses, which derive insights from the network tool.
 Lucida’s visual stories explore which companies and financiers are linked to impacts on the ground, including through deforestation, frontiers of deforestation, fire hotspots, and encroachment into protected areas.
 These stories include intuitive graphics and scannable tables of content and data sourcing for all the graphics.

-Another important feature on the Lucida platform is that each of the three countries — Colombia, Peru, and Indonesia — now have a dedicated page to provide context for impacts on the ground using information gleaned from the data tool.
+Another important feature on the Lucida platform is that each of the four countries — Brazil, Colombia, Indonesia, and Peru — now have a dedicated page to provide context for impacts on the ground using information gleaned from the data tool.
 The pages, with an emphasis on data visualization, are meant to act as an overview of the land use issues and trends over time as a way to orient users with the latest information on which actors are driving deforestation.